Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                keep alive messages to the OPC servers on the endpoints it is connected to.
                                Default: `10` seconds.
+      --sct, --servicecalltimeout, --DefaultServiceCallTimeout=VALUE
+                             Maximum amount of time in seconds that a service call should take before it is being cancelled.
+                               This value can be overridden in the request header.
+                               Default: `180` seconds.
+      --cto, --connecttimeout, --DefaultConnectTimeout=VALUE
+                             Maximum amount of time in seconds that a service call should wait for a connected session to be used.
+                               This value can be overridden in the request header.
+                               If not specified the default service call timeout value is used.
       --ot, --operationtimeout, --OperationTimeout=VALUE
-                             The operation service call timeout of the publisher OPC UA client in milliseconds.
+                             The operation service call timeout of individual service requests to the server in milliseconds.
+                               As opposed to the `--sco` timeout, this is the timeout hint provided to the server in every request.
+                               This value can be overridden in the request header.
                                Default: `120000` milliseconds.
       --cl, --clientlinger, --LingerTimeoutSeconds=VALUE
                              Amount of time in seconds to delay closing a client and underlying session after the a last service call.
-                               Use this setting to speed up multiple subsequent calls to a server.
+                               Use this setting to speed up multiple subsequent calls.
                                Default: `0` sec (no linger).
       --rcp, --reverseconnectport, --ReverseConnectPort=VALUE
                              The port to use when accepting inbound reverse